 If you use Exodus wallet: Click the restoration link sent to you via email when you first installed the app.
-For the future, follow the backup procedure that the app recommends.
+For the future, follow the backup procedure that the app recommends (learn more about this in our wallet creation article).
 Exodus stores multiple cryptocurrencies, therefore you will have to back up the private key of each and every one of them if you want additional protection (i.e. if you lost access to your email account).

 Further reading: Where are your private keys in Exodus?